 There are two types of detectors that can be purchased.
-There is the 10 day radon detector which is normally used by someone who is looking to sell or purchase a property and needs quick results.
+There is the 10 day radon test kit which is normally used by someone who is looking to sell or purchase a property and needs quick results.
 The 3 month radon test kit provides more accurate readings, which is what we would always recommend.

-Buy a radon test kit by clicking the links down below for 3 month test kit or 10 day radon test kit:
+Order a radon test kit by clicking the links down below for 3 month test kit or 10 day radon test kit:

 The detectors should be placed both in the living room or the bedroom of the property, which means one should be on the ground and one of the first floor.

 The reason for doing this is that these are normally the areas where you spend the most time in.
 If it is a commercial building then the detectors should be placed in other areas of the property.